 Apparently malware that causes physical harm is now a thing.
 From medical implants to vehicle vulnerabilities, hackers are now a threat to your wellbeing.
 The good news, if there is any, is that the attack vectors are still the same.

 Keeping hackers from hurting you physically means, for the most part, keeping them out of your inbox.
 Since over 90% of cyber-attacks start with a phishing email, phishing protection can not only protect your digital assets, it can also protect your health.

 They say prevention is the best medicine.
-When you’re ready for the best medicine for your digital health as well as your physical health, head on over to Phish Protection.
+When you’re ready for the best medicine for your digital health as well as your physical health with an anti-phishing solution, head on over to Phish Protection.
 Protect your entire company in 10 minutes for less than you think.
 Try it free for 30 days.